Oldenburg (state): County of Oldenburg (1108–1774)

 In the Holy Roman Empire Oldenburg was a county that developed around the settlement of Oldenburg, (first attested in 1108) and in the course of history gained control of a wider area.
 The Counts of Oldenburg stemmed from a Frisian princely house.
 At first vassals of the Welf Saxon prince Henry the Lion, they took advantage of his deposition by Emperor Barbarossa to make themselves autonomous.
 The first Oldenburgs belonged to the line of the Rüstringen Frisians.
 In 1234 the county was acquired by the also Frisian Stedingens, later by other Frisian territories (Butjadingen, Rüstringen, Wurden) and finally in 1575 came into the possession of the Lordship of Jever.
-Oldenburg gained importance when Count Dietrich of Oldenburg († 1440) married Helvig of Schauenburg, daughter of Gerhard VI of Schleswig-Holstein-Rendsburg.
+Oldenburg gained importance when Count Dietrich of Oldenburg († 1440) married Hedvig of Holstein, daughter of Gerhard VI of Schleswig-Holstein-Rendsburg.
 Dietrich's younger son carried on the line of Oldenburg counts, which died out in 1667.
 The elder son, Christian, was elected King Christian I of Denmark in 1448 and Lord of Schleswig and Holstein in 1460.
 In 1667 this line acquired Oldenburg as well, which thereby was joined in personal union with the Danish crown.
 The lordships of Jever and Kniphausen were not affected.
 The Lordship of Jever was willed by Anthony Günther, Count of Oldenburg to the Principality of Anhalt-Zerbst and in 1795 fell by Kunkellehen (female inheritance) to the Russian empress Catherine the Great.

 Duchy of Oldenburg (1774–1810)

-Through a territorial trade, the County of Oldernburg was assigned in the Treaty of Tsarskoye Selo on the 27th of August, 1773, to the head of the House of Holstein-Gottorp, the future Emperor Paul I of Russia, who four days later transferred the country to his cousin Frederick August, the Prince-bishop of Lübeck, who was then promoted by Emperor Joseph II to the rank of duke in 1774/1777.
+Through a territorial trade, the County of Oldenburg was assigned in the Treaty of Tsarskoye Selo on the 27th of August, 1773, to the head of the House of Holstein-Gottorp, the future Emperor Paul I of Russia, who four days later transferred the country to his cousin Frederick August, the Prince-bishop of Lübeck, who was then promoted by Emperor Joseph II to the rank of duke in 1774/1777.
 The duchy thus consisted of two geographically separate parts: Oldenburg proper and the Prince-bishopric of Lübeck with the Residenz of Eutin.
 In 1785 Frederick August died.
 His nephew Peter Frederick Louis accepted the successorship and regency for Frederick August's mentally ill son Peter Frederick William as coadjutor.
 Under him Oldenburg again became a Residenz.
-In the Reichsdeputationshauptschluss of 1803 Oldenburg obtained the Hanoverian district of Wildeshausen and the districts of Vechta and Cloppenburg from the dissolved Prince-Bishopric of Münster in compensation for losing the Elsflether Weserzoll.
+In the Reichsdeputationshauptschluss of 1803 Oldenburg obtained the Hanoverian district of Wildeshausen and the districts of Vechta and Cloppenburg from the dissolved Prince-Bishopric of Münster in compensation for losing the Elsfleth Weser Toll (ship toll on the Weser levied by Oldenburg 1623 - 1820).
 The Prince-bishopric of Lübeck was transformed into a hereditary principality.
 Although it had joined the Confederation of the Rhine, it was annexed to France in 1810 by Napoleon Bonaparte.
 The Duke fled to his son George in Russia, who had married the Emperor's daughter Catherine Pavlovna.